tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Back off
 --------

 Okay, now you've probably exported your key to some safe cold-storage.
 I say *probably* because let's just make sure, eh?
-Delete your secret keyring and make sure you can get your keys back from the backups you just made
+Delete your secret keyring and make sure you can get your keys back from the backups you just made:

 `rm ~/.gnupg/secring.gpg`